andreakb/parallel-lines-workshop/2016-09-28-Run-Sheet/README.md

 *1455-1510: Tea and Coffee Break*

 *1510-1555: Rsync YouSync We All Sync (Andrea K. Byrne)*
+* Core tools in our developing workflows...

 *1555-1600: Rest Break*

 *1600-1640: Pragmatic development of capability (Ross Spencer)*
+* Building capability step-by-step, problem-by-problem...

 *1640-1700: What comes next? + Discussion*
+* Open discussion, additional questions, and an opportunity to connect with others

 *1700: Outro and Thank you*